AliGhanizade/Sample-UserPas/README.md

 # Go Project Exercise

 This project is an exercise for working with the Go programming language.
-The goal of this project is to familiarize yourself with the GET method and to use the Gin and GORM frameworks.
+The goal of this project is to familiarize yourself with the GET and POST method and to use the Gin and GORM frameworks.

 ## Prerequisites